-- I. Enable private investors, whether they are looking for commercial returns or wanting to combine financial returns with social impact, to support the delivery of services which have social value but which may not under current models yield a financial return that is big enough or quick enough to attract private investment; and enable investors to inject management systems that are based on evidence, data, and incentives, and may be more flexible and efficient than current public sector contracting and management systems; - 2.
+- I. Enable private investors, whether they are looking for commercial returns or wanting to combine financial returns with social impact, to support the delivery of services which have social value but which may not under current models yield a financial return that is big enough or quick enough for private investors; and enable investors to inject better management based on evidence, data, and incentives: - 2.
 Provide finance to service delivery organisations, enabling them to expand their services and at the same time to be responsive to local priorities, to build services around clients and not contracts, to take risks, to learn and adapt; - 3.
 Enable countries and governments to invest in people for the long-term benefit of the country; to make investments in institutions, infrastructure and human capital in ways which would otherwise be unaffordable today despite the long-term social value; and enable countries to set their own priorities, and innovate with the benefits of support from donors but without the risk of excessive oversight; and - 4.
 Enable donors to catalyse change with modest amounts of aid, leveraging the benefits of private finance and know-how; to focus on what is achieved rather than how money has been spent; to implement the aid effectiveness principles to which they are committed but which they have had difficulty reconciling with their own accountability needs (namely country ownership, country systems, harmonisation, mutual accountability and management for development results, etc.).

-Further discussion of the role of each actor can be found in Section 3D (see p.
-85).
+Further discussion of the role of each actor can be found in Section 3E.